btok/Getting-and-Cleaning-Data/CodeBook.md

 --* An identifier of the subject who carried out the experiment.

-Variable list
+Variable list that were collected:

-mean(): Mean value
+1. mean(): Mean value

-std(): Standard deviation
+2. std(): Standard deviation

-mad(): Median absolute deviation max(): Largest value in array min(): Smallest value in array sma(): Signal magnitude area energy(): Energy measure.
-Sum of the squares divided by the number of values. iqr(): Interquartile range entropy(): Signal entropy arCoeff(): Autoregression coefficients with Burg order equal to 4 correlation(): Correlation coefficient between two signals maxInds(): Index of the frequency component with largest magnitude meanFreq(): Weighted average of the frequency components to obtain a mean frequency skewness(): Skewness of the frequency domain signal kurtosis(): Kurtosis of the frequency domain signal bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window angle(): Angle between some vectors
+3. mad(): Median absolute deviation

+4. max(): Largest value in array

+5. min(): Smallest value in array

+6. sma(): Signal magnitude area

+7. energy(): Energy measure.
+Sum of the squares divided by the number of values.

+8. iqr(): Interquartile range

+9. entropy(): Signal entropy

+10. arCoeff(): Autoregression coefficients with Burg order equal to 4

+11. correlation(): Correlation coefficient between two signals

+12. maxInds(): Index of the frequency component with largest magnitude

+13. meanFreq(): Weighted average of the frequency components to obtain a mean frequency

+14. skewness(): Skewness of the frequency domain signal

+15. kurtosis(): Kurtosis of the frequency domain signal

+16. bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window

+17. angle(): Angle between some vectors